haroonshakeel/haroonshakeel.github.io/_publications/2015-virtualization_security.md

 title: "Virtualization security: analysis and open challenges"
 collection: publications
 permalink: /publication/10/6/2015-virtualization_security
-excerpt: 'Virtualization has many applications within any organization.
-This makes possible virtual storage network and utilizing hardware resources efficiently.
-Virtualization also makes the foundations of cloud computing services, allowing users to use the hardware as an on-demand service.
-With all such advantages, there are also some security and privacy issues for utilizing any form of virtualization.
-The aim of this survey is to highlight such threats and techniques to solve these issues.'
 date: 10/6/2015
 venue: 'International Journal of Hybrid Information Technology'
 paperurl: 'https://www.earticle.net/Article/A241946'